Win Tix To Halsey with PartyNextDoor & Charli XCX

 Tickets are on sale now through ticketmaster.com and any Ticketmaster outlet, but we want you to win them right here.

-Listen for your chance to call-in with Gina J all this week starting at 2pm.
+Listen for your chance to call-in with Mike Kelley all this week starting at 10am.
 When you hear the cue to call, dial 860-247-9696 and you could win a pair of tickets to see the show… PLUS, you could win a Meet & Greet with Halsey!

 Brought to you by 96.5 TIC and Mohegan Sun – Full of Life.
 Discover even more unlimited possibilities at DUO, Mohegan Sun’s new, ultra-hip, high-energy Blackjack lounge, open Fridays and Saturdays.